LINDA WERTHEIMER, HOST:

 LOHR: In fact, government agencies and businesses deal with hacking every day.
 Google disclosed a sophisticated cyberattack on its systems in 2010 that it said originated in China.
 Last month, credit card machines at Barnes and Noble stores were compromised, exposing customers' names and credit card numbers.
 Universities and medical centers are often targets, but none of these compares with the scope of South Carolina.

-PAUL STEVENS: It is certainly the largest breach of a state tax agency by far.
+PAUL STEPHENS: It is certainly the largest breach of a state tax agency by far.

-LOHR: Paul Stevens is with the Privacy Rights Clearinghouse, a group that's monitored hacking incidents since 2005.
+LOHR: Paul Stephens is with the Privacy Rights Clearinghouse, a group that's monitored hacking incidents since 2005.

-STEVENS: Unfortunately for South Carolina residents, they found the low hanging fruit.
+STEPHENS: Unfortunately for South Carolina residents, they found the low-hanging fruit.
 And they found the agency that did not have sufficient security protocols in place, enabling them to obtain the social security numbers of several million residents.

 JOHN HAWKINS: There was a systemic failure on the part of these defendants to protect our data and to put in place what would be considered in the industry the bare minimum of protection.